typemiguel/WalnutiQ/WalnutiQ/README.md

     behind this repository at http://www.youtube.com/playlist?list=PLPXsMt57rLtgddN0NQEmXP-FbF6wt2O-f
   </p>
   <p>
+    Please download the following JSON file saver/opener library to allow MARK II objects to be saved and opened: http://db.tt/1hwFbzcq

+    Add this library(.jar file) by right-clicking your project in the package explorer --> Build Path --> Add External Archives...

-    Please go to the folder WalnutiQ/train/model/HowToUseMARK_II.java to view an example of how to use all of the code.
+    Please go to the folder WalnutiQ/train/model.MARK_II/HowToUseMARK_II.java to view an example of how to use all of the code.
   </p>

   <h5>What each file or folder is for:</h5>
   <h6>src</h6>
     <ul>
-      <li>model = all neurobiology classes.</li>
+      <li>model.MARK_II = all neurobiology classes.</li>
         <ul>
-          <li>MARK_II = classes containing the core logic for the brain model,
+          <li>MARK_II = classes containing the core logic for the brain model.MARK_II,
                         Includes data structures for basic brain structures and algorithms that simulate how the brain learns.</li>
             <ul>